wyattscarpenter/typographical-edicts/readme.md

 3. I know people think there's technically a distinction between different types of dashes (en or smaller) and the hyphen and the minus, but I've never really found any of those useful.
 It is pretty crazy that the minus sign also looks exactly like the sign we use to make a numerical range like 1-10 (is that "1 to 10" or -9?).
 I'm sure the dashes help with that, if you know what the different dash lengths mean and read very carefully. (hint: minus is shorter)
 4. typing the ^ above the o in the word rôle is unnecessary.
 5. using the diaeresis in words like coöperate is usually unnecessary and out of style. in cases where it is necessary, it's probably clearer (to most readers) to use a hyphen like co-operate.
+6. You should be able to typeset (and, indeed, even play) music entirely from a unicode representation of the sheet music (again, probably using variation selectors.
+7. there are textual characters that aren't in unicode yet, mostly because they haven't found enough dusty scholar manhours yet to get a comprehensive proposal together. for example, https://en.wikipedia.org/wiki/Maya_script#Computer_encoding . so, dream big.
+8. there are also textual marks that will never make it to unicode, being the idiosyncratic marks of only one source. remember that.
+9. It's probably better for the space after a sentence to be more than one regular space. i don't personally hit the space baar twice, but I see the appeal. i think it would probably be better at a 1.5 space I suppose.
+Maybe the period being small already does this.

 Blue-sky advice: